ja88a/account-updates-ingestion/README.md

 ### Production Considerations

 The integrated Logging technique is based on the production-grade flexible [Winston Logger](https://www.npmjs.com/package/winston).
-In production mode (`NODE_ENV=prod`) the console output is disabled and logs are aggregated in a JSON file, with the provided log level thresholds.
+In production mode (`NODE_ENV=production`) the console output is disabled and logs are aggregated in a JSON file, with the provided log level thresholds.
 The later enables a log watcher service such as Kibana or LogWatcher to integrate these logs and define filters and alerts for a continuous monitoring.
 *Note*: A file rollout mechanism based on the file size or content length must be implemented on the network file system.

 As long as there is no external data persistency, current implementation stored all data in memory.
 This is problematic for the current account update events' ingestion service since it keeps in memory an entry for every met account.
 This is not scalable on a real system.
 Other services have limited states storage in memory, those are temporary (callback handler service) and/or limited (tokens leaderboard).